capy-language/capy/README.md

 ```

 Certain other languages have `const` definitions AND immutable variables.
 Capy combines these two concepts together.
-They are both defined the same way.
+They are both defined the same way, using `::`.

 Variables can also shadow each other.
 So later definitions will replace earlier definitions that have the same name,